nextgenusfs/amptk/README.md

              -u, --usearch       USEARCH executable.
 Default: usearch9
 ```
 ####Installing Databases:####
 UFITS is pre-configured to deal with amplicons from fungal ITS, fungal LSU, bacterial 16S, and insect COI.
+You can see how the databases were constructed [here](docs/reference_databases.md).
 After installation of UFITS, you can download and install these databases using the `ufits install` command (to overwrite existing databases, use the `--force` option.
 To install all of the databases, you would type:

 ```
 #install all databases